privacyidea/privacyidea/doc/audit/index.rst

    pi-manage rotate_audit --highwatermark 20000 --lowwatermark 18000

-This will, if there are more than 20.000 log entries, clean all old log entries, so that only 18000 log entries remain.
+If there are more than 20000 log entries, this will clean up all old log entries, leaving only 18000 log entries.

 Cleaning based on the age:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^